Simplix-Softworks/SimplixStorage/README.md

 [![](https://jitpack.io/v/JavaFactoryDev/LightningStorage.svg)](https://jitpack.io/#JavaFactoryDev/LightningStorage)

 Do you want to save your config files easily and **independently** from Bukkit or BungeeCord?<br>
-Want to do more than just use simple .yml files store data?<br>
+Want to do more than just use simple .yml files to store data?<br>
 Are you looking for a powerful "bukkitlike" (Very similar to Bukkit config) library to store data in files?<br>

 **Then this library is just right for you.**